To create a Sweep you need to specify a few options including objective, parameters, algorithm, and runtime.

 Grid search: A simple exhaustive searching by all combinations through a specified search space.
 All search space of parameters should be discrete and bounded.
 If each of the two parameters has three possible values, the total number of possible experiments is six.

 ****Random search: Randomly selecting the parameter values existing in the search space, and spawn an experiment with those parameters.
 The search space could be discrete, continuous, or mixed.

 ****Bayesian optimization: A global optimization method for noisy black-box functions.
 Bayesian optimization will select the next parameter on the probabilistic model of the function mapping from hyperparameter values to the objective.

-Parameters are applied as environment variables of the experiment.
+Parameters are set as hyperparameters of the experiment.
 See example code on our GitHub repository.